adamddh/adamddh/README.md

 </br>
 <p>
 I'm a data science student who is passionate about data visualizations, data ethics, as well as data in/around electrical systems.
-I also have a deep passion for live audio and live event production technology.
 The repositories here are mostly me playing around with either python or R code for my own personal learning.
 When I'm not coding, you can find me discing, researching home theater, or riding my penny board around Calvin University's 390 acres.</p>

-### 💼 Past Work 💼
+### 💼 Past (And Future!)
+Work 💼

 [Schneider Natioinal](https://schneider.com/): Advanced Analytics Intern (Summer 2021)
  - Diagnosed data reporting errors.